 This infographic from heelthatpain outlines all the most common foot pain causes and also their symptoms.
 We would also recommend that if you wear stiletto’s, you view our post that shows you the dangers of wearing high heels and the nasty effects.

-So, here are the list of the most common recorded conditions.
+So, here is the list of the most common recorded conditions.

 Inflammation and micro tears of the Plantar Fascia ligament.
 It causes burning, throbbing and stabbing pain in the heel.